 However, both chatbots and conversational AI can use NLP and find their application in customer support, lead generation, ecommerce, and many other fields.

-You can create bots powered by conversational AI and NLP with chatbot providers such as Tidio.
+You can create bots powered by AI and NLP with chatbot providers such as Tidio.
 Our platform makes it easy to set up and train your chatbot.
 You can even use our visual flow builder to design complex conversation scenarios.

 Do you think you are ready to start building your own conversational AI agent?
 You can give it a go with our free trial—no credit card required!